real-CAK3D/real-CAK3D.github.io/README.md

 <h2 align="left">COLLABORATE :</h2>

-<p align="left">Got an idea for a bot, server, or project?
-Want to talk cars, code, or cosmic mysteries?
-Let’s layer some unreal magic together, CAK3D-style.
-There are still a few programs ide like to start/incorporate into some projects that I havent dabbled in yet.
-If you have any pros or cons about any of the below feel free to drop a message in the chat in the lower right corner of the page.</p>
+<p align="left">Got an idea for a bot, server, or project? 🤖 Want to talk cars 🚗, code 💻, or cosmic mysteries 🌌?
+Let’s layer some unreal magic together, CAK3D-style ✨.
+There are still a few programs I’d like to start/incorporate into some projects that I haven’t dabbled in yet.
+If you have any pros or cons about any of the below, feel free to drop a message in the chat in the lower right corner of the page 📩.</p>

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" height="30" alt="python logo"  />